max-shi/piano-posture/README.md

 Position the camera:
 - In front of the pianist, above hand height
-- Offset towards the right so the right hand is near center
 - Tilted downwards to capture the back of the hand and wrist
 - Keyboard should be visible in frame